 - Avoid takeout foods as much as possible.
 They are loaded with sodium.
 Check out their website and read the nutrition facts.
 You will be surprised!

-Create healthy eating habits will help avoid adding salt to our food.
+Creating healthy eating habits will help us avoid adding salt to our food.

 Here are nine simple steps that have worked for me you can follow: